 For those taking the shuttle:

-We will meet you at Passenger Pickup in a large 15 passenger van.
+The Skeddadle Bus will pick you up at Passenger Pickup.
 Here’s a map circling said passenger pick up /drop off area: http://imgur.com/kwlbGpd.
 To get there, you'll follow the masses as you get off the ferry.
 In the main terminal hallway you'll see a bunch of "ramps".
 Turn left and walk all the way to the very end past the A ramp.
 At the end of the hallway there's a staircase on your left heading DOWN.
 At the bottom of that staircase is passenger pick-up.

 Q. What's for dinner?